istamosh/refresh-repo/README.md

 - Fast-forward merge will integrate checkouts branch's (B) commits history into the selected branch (A), making A have NO branching history of (B).
 - git fetch is different from git pull because fetch copies any changes done in remote repo into new local branch named origin/<branch>.
 - git stash is used for save changes for uncommited works; is useful for making incomplete changes on current branch then don't want to bring those changes prior to switching branch.
+- git revert is the easiest and safest way to undo a commit, this way creates a new commit that undoes the desired previous commit (A(created file1), B(edited file1), C(created file2), D(revert "edited file1")), thus making it stay in commit history (helps for tracking mistakes)
+- git reset is used for deleting commits and getting back to desired commit pointer, e.g A-B-C-D (latest is D), git reset C will result in A-B-C, while still maintaining local saved files in place and unstage them.
+To remove local changes too, use --hard parameter, this will effectively going back in time and loses latest tracks permanently, so proceed with caution.